EuPathDB/vagrant-irods_ebrc/README.md

 The [Landrush](https://github.com/phinze/landrush) plugin for Vagrant provides a local DNS where guest hostnames are registered.
-This permits, for example, the `rs1` guest to contact the iCAT enabled server by its `ies.vm` hostname - a requirement for iRODS installation and function.
+This permits, for example, the `consumer1` guest to contact the iCAT enabled server by its `provider.vm` hostname - a requirement for iRODS installation and function.
 This plugin is not strictly required but it makes life easier than editing `/etc/hosts` files.
 This plugin has maximum benefit for OS X hosts, some benefit for Linux hosts and no benefit for Windows.
 Windows